HaschekSolutions/pictshare/README.md

 - Added Markdown rendering (converts .md files to HTML)
 - Added Audio support (mp3, wav, ogg, flac, m4a with player)
 - Added URL shortening
+- Added [Albums](/rtfm/API.md#album): combine multiple uploads into a single immutable gallery URL
+- Added "My Uploads" browser tab: localStorage-tracked list of files you uploaded from this browser, with per-item delete, copy URL, and bulk album creation
 - Added WebP to images (and automatic conversion from jpg, png to webp if the requesting browser supports it)
 - Massive code rework.
 Actually we designed it from the ground up to be more modular and easier to debug